The internship journey to becoming a Trader

 Jeremy was propelled into the world of trading when he got into the Optiver trading internship in his final year of university at the University of Queensland.
 With a degree in Advanced Finance and Economics, he now works as a graduate trader at Optiver Sydney.
-On the weekends he enjoys trail running and football and recently on lunch breaks he has started playing table tennis.
+On the weekends, he enjoys trail running and football, and has recently started playing table tennis during his lunch breaks.

 What made you choose a career in trading?